Diver Propulsion Vehicle: The Complete Guide (2026)

 Florida cave systems such as Devil's Den and Ginnie Springs involve penetrations of hundreds of metres — distances achievable only with a technical DPV combined with stage bottles and rebreather kit.
 Suex, Seacraft, and Dive Xtras are the recognised platforms.
 A DPV harness provides hands-free operation while the diver manages guideline reels and navigation consoles.

-Cave diving DPVs must be aluminium or carbon fibre — not plastic — to withstand the pressure cycles of repeated dives at 60–100m and beyond.
-Field serviceability between dives is not a luxury; it is a safety requirement.
 O-ring inspection, battery compartment integrity checks, and propeller condition inspection must be performed at the surface before re-entry.
 A navigation console — mounting a compass, dive computer, and depth gauge — is standard equipment on technical DPV rigs, allowing the diver to maintain spatial orientation at speeds where visual landmarks are passed faster than the eye can process.

 Technical Decompression Diving